 A word to the wise, if you’re linking to a survey instead of asking someone to reply to an email, get specific in the questions you ask to foster actionable responses, while not being lengthy (or people won’t finish your survey) like so:

 You can also include multiple questions in the Survey Monkey, most people who start your survey will end up completing it if you only show one question at a time.

-One of the best ways to gather people into your tribe is to follow the give, give, give before you make any kind of offer.
-This helps build a sense of reciprocity.
+One of the best ways to turn potential customers into fans is to follow the give, give, give philosophy before you make any kind of offer.
+Giving helps build a sense of reciprocity.
 If you give value, someone naturally wants to return the favor.

-To start this type of email you can begin by giving something valuable.
-This giveaway can come in the form of a blog post, worksheet, video training, audio files.
-Literally anything as long as it’s great.
+To start this type of email, begin by giving your reader something valuable.
+This giveaway can come in the form of a blog post, worksheet, video training, audio files—almost anything works as long as it’s high quality and free.

 Here’s an example of a workbook from Amy Porterfield:

-This email will help you segment your audience into lists based on who they are and their interests aka. into interest lists.
+This email will help you segment your audience into lists based on who they are and their interests.

-For example, if I’m writing to all vegetarians, I might want to know who is just a veg and who is a vegan so I know how to tailor my content.
-Or, if I’m starting a StartUp Sales Bootcamp like Juliana Crispo I might want to know who is a sales executive and who is a founder.
+For example, if you’re writing to all vegetarians, you might want to know who in your audience is just a vegetarian and who is a vegan so you know how to tailor your content.
+Or, if you’re starting a StartUp Sales Bootcamp like Juliana Crispo you might want to know who is a sales executive and who is a founder.

 For Juliana’s presale specifically, more than 50% of those who signed up for her interest list turned into eventual paying customers.